 Sending personal information overseas

-- your personal information may be accessed by our staff, authorised representatives, paraplanners (located in India) or agents in other countries if that becomes necessary to deliver our services to you.
+Your personal information may be accessed by our staff, authorised representatives, paraplanners (located in India) or agents in other countries, if that becomes necessary to deliver our services to you.
 This access is via a secure internet connection or, in some instances by email;

 - from time to time, information may be loaded to the cloud for storage or access through programs such as Dropbox etc.; and

 We allow access to relevant personal information for external organisations that help us provide services.
 These organisations are bound by confidentiality arrangements.
 From time to time we may use service providers whose staff accesses our data outside of Australia to provide services.
 Where this is the case, these service providers have committed to adhere to the Australia Privacy Principles.
 These service providers are located in countries such as India and the Philippines.